prosultsstudio/XLIFF-Localizer-Testcases/README.md

 	- Hopefully Xcode 16 will offer multiple select here 😀.

 Good luck with testing!
 And with transitioning to String Catalogs with ease.
+This video shows how to do that: https://developer.apple.com/videos/play/wwdc2023/10155/

 More information about localization workflows supported by the XLIFF String Catalog Localizer app on: https://prosultsstudio.com/xliff-string-catalog-localizer-app/